dart pub unpack

 specify the desired output directory with the --output option.

-For example, the following commands unpacks the
+For example, the following command unpacks the

 1.2.0 release of package:http to the local_http_copies